Stvdputten/Stvdputten/README.md

 ## Contact Me

-Feel free to connect with me on LinkedIn or send me an [email](stephan.vd.putten@gmail.com) if you have any questions or would like to collaborate on a project.
+Feel free to connect with me on LinkedIn or send me an email:to stephan.vd.putten@gmail.com if you have any questions or would like to collaborate on a project.
 I am always open to discussing new opportunities and learning from others in the industry.
 <!--
 **Stvdputten/Stvdputten** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.